solus-project/ypkg/man/package.yml.5.md

     it will set the component for the main package.
 However, you may instead pass a list of the subpackage names, and set their component individually using the map **value**.

+* `summary` [multimap]

+    Set the "short" description of a package, i.e. a one line explanation of what an item is.
+Use the subpackage names in the explicit key for this multimap to override subpackage summaries.

+* `description` [multimap]

+    Set the full description of a package, i.e. a more in depth explanation of the software/package's functionality.
+This is the large description that will be displayed in `eopkg` and the `solus-sc`.
+    Use the subpackage names in the explicit key for this multimap to override subpackage descriptions.

 ## EXAMPLE